 I think it’s safe to say that most people only think of St. Patrick’s Day and coleslaw when it comes to cabbage.
 I know I was guilty in the past, which is why I chose to feature it in this produce guide.

 I’m inspired to use it a lot more often after working on this guide.
-It’s got great health benefits, and it’s extremely versatile, which makes it very easy to incorporate into a wide variety of recipes.
+Cabbage has great flavor, health benefits, and it’s extremely versatile, which makes it very easy to incorporate into a wide variety of recipes.
 It’s absolutely delicious when it’s raw or cooked!

 Cabbage is a member of the Brassicaceae family, which also includes bok choy, broccoli, brussels sprouts, cauliflower and kale.